 Name of Program: Specialized Transportation Program, as authorized by the Federal Transit Administration, 49 USC Section 5310.

 Funding: Federal Transit Administration appropriation information is available on FTA's Funding and Finance page.

 Who Can Apply?
-Private nonprofit (501(c)(3)) corporations, public bodies identified by the state as lead agencies in a coordination project, or public bodies which certify that no private nonprofit corporations exist within their jurisdiction for the provision of elderly and disabled transportation.
+Nonprofit (501(c)(3)) organizations, local public agencies identified by the state as lead agencies in a coordination project, or local public agencies certifying that no nonprofit organizations exist within their jurisdiction to carry out public transportation projects to meet the special needs of seniors and individuals with disabilities.

 Application Process: Funds are available each Federal Fiscal Year and are distributed through a competitive application process.
-There are two types of applicants - those from urbanized areas and those from non-urbanized areas.
-While ODOT administers the program for the entire state, certain responsibilities are assigned to the seventeen Metropolitan Planning Organizations (MPO).
+There are two types of applicants - those from small urbanized areas and those from rural areas.
+Certain responsibilities are assigned to the eight small urban Metropolitan Planning Organizations (MPOs).
 ODOT has established the eligibility requirements to be used for all applicants.
-Each MPO may establish additional eligibility requirements and deadlines to fit its urbanized area's needs so long as such requirements and deadlines are not less restrictive than ODOT's.
+Each small urban MPO may establish additional eligibility requirements and deadlines to fit its urbanized area's needs so long as such requirements and deadlines are not less restrictive than ODOT's.